-Do you have news, reviews or comments for 'Wonder Woman'?
+Do you have a review or comment for 'Wonder Woman'?

 Two major new releases made their debuts on the UK box office this weekend as Shazam! from the Warner Bros.
 DC Universe stable did good business and horror film Pet Sematary did OK!

 Making its debut at the top of the Uk box office Shazam! makes a good £4 million debut, lower than other super hero movies but for a little known character not bad.